IgniteUI/igniteui-docfx/en/components/grid_toolbar.md

 #### Customizing the Export

 When the user initiates an export process the IgxGrid's `onToolbarExporting` event is emitted.
-This event can be canceled and this allows you to configure the export process by customizing its parameters as opposite to the export with default parameters which will be executed if you do not cancel the event.
+This event exposes the export options and the exporter and this allows you to configure the export process.

 > [!NOTE]
 > By default when eporting to CSV the exporter exports using a comma separator and uses a '.csv' extension for the output file.
-> You can customize this exporting parameters by canceling the `onToolbarExporting` event and set new parameters to the exporter reference available in the event arguments object.
+> You can customize these exporting parameters by subscribing to events of the exporter or changing the values of the exporter options fileds.
+> You can also cancel the export process by setting the cancel field of the event args to true.

 The following code snippet demonstrates how to subscribe to the `onToolbarExporting` event and cancel the default exporting process.